 So what specifically is the cloud?
 In the simplest terms, we can call it a “collection of remote resources tied together to mimic a local resource”.
 That’s a big, simplistic overview, but it does work in a general sense.
 When a cloud solution is integrated, each element of a local resource, such as storage, processing, and input/output is moved from the internal network to an external endpoint.

 This has a lot of implications for scalability, and that’s largely why it has been considered a great technology.
-If you asked a classical network to add 100 devices, you’d be hard pressed to do so in an economic, time efficient, useful way.
+If you asked a classical network to add 100 devices, you’d be hard-pressed to do so in an economic, time-efficient, useful way.
 Under cloud networking, it can be as simple as sending a single spin up request for new services, and you’re set to go.

 Part of the problem with the cloud, though, is that it’s a new paradigm designed to function like an old one.
 Cloud systems have been created with average users in mind, and thus most cloud solutions mimic behaviors of local solutions like your laptop or workstation.

-While that’s a great thing in terms of UX, it also means a propagation of bad habits and misunderstanding from the traditional ecosystems.
-These bad habits, formed from years and years of using local resources, carry over into the cloud solutions in a way that not only carry all the negative effects with them, but in fact magnify the results of these effects in a more complex, damaging, and complete way.
+While that’s a great thing in terms of UX, it also means the propagation of bad habits and misunderstanding from the traditional ecosystems.
+These bad habits, formed from years and years of using local resources, carry over into the cloud solutions in a way that not only carries all the negative effects with them, but in fact magnify the results of these effects in a more complex, damaging, and complete way.